HL7/vrdr/input/pagecontent/scope_of_the_vrdr_fhir_ig.md

 ### Scope
-The scope of this VRDR FHIR IG is the reporting of incidents of death by State Registrars to the NCHS.
+The primary scope of this VRDR FHIR IG is the reporting of incidents of death by State Registrars to the NCHS.
 The data content of this dataflow contains an aggregation of data collected in preceding dataflows and used in additional dataflows related to the secondary use of death information such as clinical research, law enforcement, and health policy determination.
+To support an EHR workflow the VRDR FHIR IG scope has been expanded.
+The data content of deaths reported in a hospital has been added to support the content for deaths in a hospital to a State vital records office.

 <center>
 <table><tr><td><img src="Scope.png" style="width:100%;"/></td></tr></table>
 </center>

-While the scope of this IG is limited to death reporting by State Registrars to the NCHS, the FHIR Resource Profiles have been designed with the intent of being reusable in related preceding and antecedent dataflows.
+While the primary scope of this IG is limited to death reporting by State Registrars to the NCHS, the FHIR Resource Profiles have been designed with the intent of being reusable in related preceding and antecedent dataflows.
+Many profiles have been reused to comprise the use case listed in this IG.

 ### Relationship with other Implementation Guides
 * [NCHS Vital Records FHIR Messaging (VRFM) Implementation Guide](https://nightingaleproject.github.io/vital_records_fhir_messaging_ig/):   The VRDR IG specifies the content of messages sent between JVROs and NCHS.
 The associated VRFM IG specifies the messaging envelopes used for actual exchange of the content using FHIR messaging.
 The current version of VRFM should work with all published version of VRDR.